Identifying Socially Disruptive Policies: Quadratic assignment problem

+In this example, the graph functions are diagonal.
+That is, $h_{s}(u,v) = \alpha_{s}(u)\delta_{u}(v)$ where $\delta$ refers to the Dirac delta function.
+Following Proposition 1, the lower bound on the identified set for the DPO is \looseness=-1

-where the first inequality is due to Part i of Lemma 3, the second inequality is due to the upper bound of Lemma 2, and the third inequality is due to Part ii of Lemma 3.
+where the first equality is due to the definition of the Dirac delta function and the second equality is due to the functional version of the Hardy-Littlewood-Polya Theorem 368 (Lemma B5 in Online Appendix Section B).
+By the same arguments, the upper bound is \looseness=-1